hhenrichsen/old-blog-posts/python-1.md

 After it finishes, notice how `Hello world!` apprears on the right side?
 Congratulations!
 You've written your first program!

+Notice how we call `print()` just like we'd call the function `f(x)`, using parenthesis and giving it whatever we want it to work on.
+In this case, it just prints it out to the output portion, but there are other cool things we can do in the future.

+## Exercises

+Normally I'd put exercises here, but this one isn't super complex.
+Try printing something that's not "Hello world!", such as your name.

 {{< lessonfooter python 1 >}}
 {{< mathjax >}}